-Since the accelerometer is sensitive to both acceleration and the Earth's gravitational field, interpreting accelerometer measurements is complex.
+Since the Accelerometer is sensitive to both acceleration and the Earth's gravitational field, interpreting accelerometer measurements is complex.
 A useful model for understanding accelerometer measurements is a spring-based scale with a reference mass (or object) attached to the scale.
 If the scale is pointing upward (the usual orientation for such a device) the weight of the mass causes the spring to compress, and you get a non-zero reading.
 If you were to turn the scale upside down, the spring will be extended, instead of compressed, and we get a reading of the opposite sign.
 If you turn the scale so it points sideways, and keep it motionless, then the spring will just be at its relaxed length, and the reading will be zero.
-If you accelerated the scale toward the mass, then the spring would compress; away, and the spring would stretch.
+If you accelerated the scale toward the mass, then the spring would compress.
+If you accelerate the scale away from the mass the spring would stretch.
 In each case the scale is reading a value corresponding to the normal force on the mass.
-This reading can be made relative by dividing out the mass, giving units of N/kg, which is the same as m/s.
+This reading can be made relative by dividing out the mass, giving units of N/kg, which is the same as m/s2.